Rogers Pei Wei Launches Investigation After Woman Finds Blood In Food

 ROGERS (KFSM) -- Several customers of Pei Wei in Rogers are claiming they found blood in their food while dining at the restaurant Saturday night (Oct.
 13).

+Both the restaurant and the Arkansas Department of Health are investigating the incident.

-Jackie Tuma and Stasi Thurston made the discovery after choosing the popular Asian eatery during a last minute dinner decision.
+Jackie Tuma and Stasi Thurston made the discovery after choosing the popular Asian eatery during a last-minute dinner decision.

 After the duo received their food and began eating, Tuma said Thurston noticed something on the inside of Tuma's bowl.